Code-Institute-Submissions/Chessapp/README.md

 To highlight Black and White Chess pieces used light colours throughout with large font weights

-Features Added:
++Features Added:
- + Allow Users to See Captured pieces
+    - Allow Users to See Captured pieces
- + Switch Sides
+    - Switch Sides
- + Buttons to start new games.
+    - Buttons to start new games.
- + Choose difficulty settings , by changing depth search settings for stockfish
+    - Choose difficulty settings , by changing depth search settings for stockfish

 + Features Not Implemented or nice to Haves :
     - Time Settings